Overview & Timelines

 What is it?

 BCB330 is an opportunity for specialized individual research in bioinformatics and computational biology by arrangement with the course coordinator and a supervisor.
 This opportunity for students to actively participate in the research process – in the discovery and dissemination of new knowledge – may be continued with BCB430 (Advanced Special Project).
+Each student is responsible for finding a research supervisor to supervise their project.
 Students frame the questions that will guide their research, design and conduct the research to find answers, and communicate the results of their work, drawing on skills and experience that they have previously acquired.
 Significant background in both life science and computer science courses is required.
 The final decision whether a BCB330 project proposal fulfills the academic objectives is up to the BCB Program Director.
 The original research project requires the prior consent of a faculty member to supervise the project.
 The topic is to be one mutually agreed upon by the student and supervisor and accepted by the program director.
 The expectation is that the student, aided and advised by the supervisor, will read the literature, and plan, execute, analyse, and report on experimental or descriptive investigations on an appropriate topic.
 A literature review alone is not sufficient.

 Who is it for?